-England and India have played three T20s; now they move on to three ODIs before a full five-Test series: that's up to 31 days of cricket.
+England and India have played six limited-overs games; now they move on to the five-Test series.
 And you can watch all of it by following the instructions in this article.
 The next match is:

 All times are current UK time, ie BST.

 - Tues 3 July, 5.30pm UK time: 1st T20 at Old Trafford.
 India won by 8 wickets

 - Fri 6 July, 5.30pm: 2nd T20 at Sophia Gardens, Cardiff.
 England won by 5 wickets

 - Sun 8 July, 2pm: 3rd T20 at Bristol County Ground.
 India won by 7 wickets

 - Thu 12 July, 12.30pm: 1st ODI at Trent Bridge.
 India won by 8 wickets

 - Sat 14 July, 11am: 2nd ODI at Lord's.
 England won by 86 runs